goldenratio/xbmc-web-remote/README.md

 3. oex file in target folder, is used for distribution.
 4. `target/opera_legacy_extension/xbmc_remote` can loaded directly to Opera.
 Just drag and drop `config.xml` to Opera.

+** Ubuntu Click App **
+1. Run ant target "package_ubuntu_click_app".
+2. Build files will be generated in target folder.
+3. *.click file in "target/ubuntuapp" folder is used for distribution